 - We sign a Service Agreement to ensure everyone is on the same page about the job. *Some jobs require a deposit

-5. You prep your yard, as discussed in the first meeting.
+- You prep your yard, as discussed in the first meeting.

-6. We move your tree.
-We provide mulch delivery and soil delivery for after tree transplanting.
+- We provide mulch delivery and soil delivery after tree transplanting.

-We are not finishing landscapers, and sometimes, because we require big, heavy equipment to do a job, existing landscaping can be damaged during tree removal or tree transplanting.
+We are not finishing landscapers, and sometimes, because we require large, heavy equipment to do a job, existing landscaping can be damaged during tree removal or tree transplanting.
 Depending on weather conditions, soil type and equipment type, there is sometimes some collateral damage.
 BUT, we do our best to make it look like we were never there.

 We also work in an industry where there are sometimes unforeseen circumstances—for example, weather changes, big boulders underground that won’t let our shovel go any farther—and we appreciate your flexibility and understanding.
-We work as fast as conditions allow us, but doing the job right is our first priority.
+We work as fast as conditions allow us, but doing the job right is our priority.

 Tree health and survival is our main priority.
 Although watering before transport causes a heavier root ball, this step also means less stress to the tree during transportation.

-After the tree is planted, we instruct you on how to take care of the tree so it is in best health.
+After the tree is planted, we instruct you on how to take care of the tree so it is in the best health.
 We can do mulch delivery and soil delivery if required.
 But aftercare is up to you.
 (Or we can come water it for you, for a price, wink, wink.)